 - Next add the pumpkin puree, salt, ground cinnamon, ginger, cloves, and nutmeg.

 - Gradually stir in the evaporated milk and mix until smooth and well combined.

 - Pour the filling into the pie crust.
 Brush the edges of the crust with egg wash, and bake for 15 minutes at 400°F/200°C. Turn the oven down to 350°F/180°C, and continue baking for 25-30 minutes until the center of the slab pie is set.

 - Allow the pie to cool down for at least two hours, and serve each slice with a dollop of whipped cream and ground cinnamon sprinkled on top.

-- You can make this slab pie in a regular size cookie sheet (1/4 size sheet pan), or in a slightly smaller jelly roll pan.
+- You can make this slab pie in a regular size cookie sheet (1/4 size sheet pan).

 - If your pie dough is too crumbly and won’t hold together, add a bit more water until it does.